Service Detail

 Parking Lot Construction

-Parking lot construction tied to grading, drainage, traffic flow, and long-term performance for commercial and industrial sites.
+Parking lot construction tied to grading, drainage, traffic flow, and long-term performance for commercial and industrial sites in northeast Harris County.

 View serviceSite Development and Utilities

-Site development and utilities coordination for commercial and industrial projects that need the civil path tied tightly to the vertical path.
+Site development and utilities coordination for commercial and industrial projects in northeast Harris County that need the civil path tied tightly to the vertical path.

 View serviceSlab-on-Grade Construction

-Slab-on-grade construction managed around soils, reinforcement, flatness tolerances, and release requirements for follow-on scopes.
+Slab-on-grade construction in northeast Harris County managed around Beaumont clay subgrade, moisture conditioning, reinforcement, flatness tolerances, and release requirements for follow-on scopes.

 View service